StarRocks/docs/faq/Deploy_faq.md

 ## Why Alive is `false` when an FE is running and prints log `transfer: follower`?

 This issue occurs when more than half of memory of Java Virtual Machine (JVM) is used and no checkpoint is marked.
-In general, a checkpoint will be marked after the system accumulates 50,000 peices of log.
+In general, a checkpoint will be marked after the system accumulates 50,000 pieces of log.
 We recommend that you modify the JVM's parameters of each FE and restarting these FEs when they are not heavily loaded.